-Form Based Code is a cutting-edge zoning district tool for regulating development in a way that helps realize a community’s vision for a specific area.
+Form Based Code is an alternative zoning district for regulating development in a way that helps realize a community’s vision for a specific area.
 In Columbia Pike, we’re using Form Based Codes to transform the Pike into a walkable community anchored by a lively “Main Street” that is lined with restaurants, businesses and attractive public spaces, while preserving housing options for residents with a mix of incomes.
 The revitalized Pike will accommodate more people and higher density development.

 It’s a win-win for developers and the community.
-The Form Based Code provides an attractive option for developers because it typically allows for more density and gives them an alternative to the regulations included in the existing zoning districts.
+The Form Based Code provides an attractive option for developers because it typically allows for more density and gives them an alternative to the regulations included in the existing commercial and multi-family zoning districts.
 It may also provide an alternative to the more intensive and expensive site plan review process, should a property owner choose to request land use plan changes and rezoning and site plan applications.
 Developers benefit from financial incentives and a faster, more streamlined approval process.
-Developers’ confidence also gets a boost from the predictable form-driven zoning requirements.
+More predictable outcomes are possible due to the form-driven zoning requirements.
 Altogether, the community and the County benefit from managed growth and public improvements that are aligned with their vision for the future.

 How it Works

 Here’s how it works in Columbia Pike.
-Through an extensive community-based process, we created plans to guide future commercial and residential development.
+Through extensive community-based processes, we created two plans to guide future commercial, residential, and mixed-use development.
 The County Board then adopted two Form Based Codes that apply to development in commercial centers and the surrounding multi-family residential areas.
-They will be used to help achieve the community goals outlined in the Neighborhoods Area Plan.
 To accomplish this, our Form Based Codes clearly define and illustrate requirements for building heights, building and parking placement, historic facades, windows, balconies and other architectural features, as well as standards for public sidewalks, street trees, parking and parks, civic greens and town squares.
 Affordable units and energy-efficient buildings are also requirements of the Neighborhoods Form Based Code.

 Although our Form Based Code is optional, many developers have already opted to use it to complete new projects along Columbia Pike.
-During the first 12 years since the commercial centers Form Based Code was adopted, developers have added over 1,600 residential units (of which 200 were committed affordable to residents earning up to 60 percent of AMI), more than 210,000 square-feet of commercial space, a 52,300 square-foot community center, public plaza and new supermarket.
+During the first 13 years since the commercial centers Form Based Code was adopted, developers have added over 3,000 residential units (of which over 700 were committed affordable to residents earning up to 60 percent of AMI), more than 323,300 square-feet of commercial space, a 52,300 square-foot community center, public plazas, mini-parks, and new supermarkets.
 Recently approved projects are currently under construction throughout the corridor.
-Several new projects have just been approved under the Neighborhoods Form Based Code adding 229 affordable rental units, 73 ownership units (6 of which are also affordable) and a public mini-park.

 FBC Advisory Working Group